-The International Monetary Fund forecasts indicated the Kuwaiti economy will grow as the real gross domestic product will grow 0.9% in 2021 and 4.3% in 2022.
+The International Monetary Fund forecasts indicated that the growth for the Kuwaiti economy, as real gross domestic product recording a growth of 8.7% in 2022 and 2.6% in 2023.

-By the end of February 2022, the eleventh month of the current fiscal year 2022/2021, the average price of Kuwaiti oil per barrel reached about \$ 94.2, which is higher by about \$ 49.2 per barrel, or about 109.3% than the hypothetical price in the current budget of \$ 45 per barrel.
-By the end of February, the average price of Kuwaiti oil barrel reached about \$ 76.8 during the first eleven months of the current fiscal year (April 2021 - February 2022) which is \$ 33.3 higher than the average of the previous fiscal year of \$ 43.5 per barrel, and remains lower by about \$ 13.2 per barrel compared to the new break-even price for the current budget of \$ 90, according to the Ministry of Finance's estimates, and after stopping the deduction of 10% of total revenues for the benefit of the future generations reserve.
-This is according to Al-Shall weekly economic report issue #9 for the month of March 2022.
-It is likely that the general budget for the fiscal year 2022/2021 will record an estimated deficit between 1.4 billion Kuwait Dinars and 3.7 billion Kuwaiti Dinars if oil prices remain at the average of the past eleven months.
-With the current high oil prices level and exception, reinforced by the repercussions of the Ukrainian war, and therefore, it is expected that the deficit figure will be closer to the lower figure and may be less than that level if the average Kuwaiti oil price for the last month remains at its current level.
+By the end of February 2023, the eleventh month of the current fiscal year 2023/2022, the average price of Kuwaiti oil per barrel reached about \$83.2, which is higher by about \$3.2 per barrel, or about 4% than the new assumed price estimated in the current budget which is \$80 per barrel and higher than the average assumed price rate for the previous fiscal year of \$45 per barrel.
+The last fiscal year 2021/2022, which ended at the end of last March, achieved an average price per barrel of Kuwaiti oil of about \$79.9, and the average price of a barrel for February 2023 was about 2.4% higher than the average price of a barrel for the previous fiscal year, and about \$2.8 higher per barrel than the new break-even price for the current budget of \$80.4 according to estimates (\$75 before the adjustments) of the Ministry of Finance, and after stopping the deduction of 10% of total revenues for the benefit of the Future Generations Reserve.
+This is according to the ALSHAL weekly economic report, issue No. 9, for the month of March 2023.

+It is likely that the general budget will record a surplus for the current fiscal year 2022/2023 of 4.932 billion Kuwaiti dinars, but the dominant and only factor remains the oil revenues.
+There is only one month left until the end of the current fiscal year, during which it is not expected that there will be a noticed change in the level of oil prices or the level of production, so the budget surplus is likely to stabilize at around 5 billion Kuwaiti dinars.

-Fitch Ratings lowered Kuwait's sovereign credit rating from (AA) to (-AA) with the future outlook changed from negative to stable.
-This reduction reflects persistent political constraints on decision-making that hinder addressing the structural challenges related to oil dependence, the generous welfare state and its large public sector, as well as the lack of serious and substantial fiscal adjustment to the oil price shocks.
+Fitch Ratings affirmed Kuwait's sovereign credit rating at (-AA) with stable future outlook.
+This rating reflects the exceptionally strong fiscal and external balance sheet of the country while reflects also the frequent institutional gridlock and political constraints on reforms that would address fiscal and structural challenges stemming from heavy oil dependence, the generous welfare state and its large public sector.